How can I track interactions with popups and content?

 Tag an element on your website

-On the Clear Bank’s website we have a newsletter signup set as a banner.
-We want to know how many people see the banner and click on the signup button.
-To collect this data, we’ll tag elements of this banner.
+On our demo site, we’ve got a newsletter signup displayed as a banner.
+We’re curious to know how many people look at the banner and hit the signup button.
+To do this, we’ll tag this banner.

 Newsletter in on a sample site in Piwik PRO

-To tag an element, you can use the following attributes or CSS classes:
+To tag your site’s element, you can use the following attributes or CSS classes:

-• Content target: A target of the tracked content block, for example, a link in the content block.
-The target will show up in the report. [data-content-target=""] or .piwikContentTarget
+• Content target: This is the specific thing within the content block that you’re tracking, like a link in the content block.
+The target will also show up in your report.
+To tag it, use [data-content-target=""] or .piwikContentTarget.

 1. Find the element on your website that you want to track.
-For example, a div class of the banner.
+Example: the div class of your banner.

 Content tracking in Piwik PRO

-2. Add a piwikTrackContent class or a data-track-content attribute to HTML.
-For example:
+2. Add a .piwikTrackContent class or a data-track-content attribute to your HTML.

 <div class="et_pb_column et_pb_column_4_4 et_pb_column_16 et_pb_css_mix_blend_mode_passthrough et-last-child piwikTrackContent">